rickoneeleven/pinescore/readme.txt

 req's:
 - MySQL 5.7 (doesn't work on 8 because of the sql_mode we have to set below) / 10.5.15-MariaDB works, other Maria versions may work too
 - php 5.6
+- 10Gb Memory - including swap - add whatever swappage you need to get mem to 10Gb

 --------------------------------------------------
 Database